seung-lab/SEAMLeSS/training/README.md

 * **PyTorch is unfinished** (as of July 2018).
 This means that there are bugs, and sometimes stuff won't work and it's not your fault.
 [Here is an example](https://github.com/pytorch/pytorch/issues/7258).
 Admittedly this is rare, and PyTorch is approaching production stability, but keep this in mind.

 * **Masks make it all work.** SEAMLeSS has come to rely heavily on masks in order to interpret and penalize predictions correctly.
 There is an important distinction between **masks** and **weights**. **Masks** are interpreted using the `lambda` family to generate **weights.** Masks are abstract images that contain a class label (integer) for each pixel in an image; weights are (generally 2D) scalar fields that represent an intended re-weighting of, for example, the error contribution of each pixel ((i,j) location) in an image or vector field.
 Masks currently follow a **ternary** convention: for a given pixel, a 0 means that the pixel is a 'normal' pixel (far from a defect); a 1 means a pixel near, but not immediately on top of, a defect; a 2 means a pixel that is within a defect.
+Using `masks.py`, you can manipulate masks (hopefully) more painfully than manually using PyTorch pooling layers.
+For a binary or ternary mask, the union operation is the element-wise max; intersection is the element-wise min.
+Correspondingly, dilation is equivalent to max-pooling, while contraction is equivalent to min-pooling (not explicitly implemented by PyTorch).
+The functions in `masks.py' include some flags for aggressive checking some properties of your masks for sanity checks (e.g. the `binary` flag); you can disable these when working with ternary masks or masks with negative numbers to do less strict enforcement of pre-conditions.

 * **`lambda` is everything (not really, but kind of).** Any time you change the logic of masks and weighting or any of the components of the loss functions, **you will likely need to re-tune the `lambda` parameters**, in most cases just `lambda1'.
 Sometimes a change to masking logic or updates to loss functions appear to break SEAMLeSS when really they just changed the range of values of a particular contribution to the loss function.
 Tread carefully.